arjun-krishna1/school-database/DESIGN.md

 # Database Models
-- People
+- Person
   - Parameters:
     - address
     - phone_number
     - name
     - age
-- Students -> Inherits from People
+- Student -> Inherits from People
   - Parameters:
     - is_international
       - If not international then local